-In Middle School, our elected officers are role models for all of the students.
-They are front and center each week at assembly and it's inspiring to see their grace and comfort with their jobs grow over the year.”
-Eighth grade advisor
+Our elected officials are role models for all of our students.
+They are front-and-center each week at Assembly, and it's inspiring to see their grace and comfort with their positions grow throughout the year."
+UPrep teacher

-Student Dress Code – the council members advocated for changes based on the feedback they collected from the larger student body.
-Changes were recommended to the administration and amendments were made to the policy.
+Recently, Student Council members advocated for dress code changes based on feedback they collected from the larger student body, resulting in changes to the school policy.